Complete Ricci solitons via estimates on the soliton potential: Growth of the soliton potential

-It follows from bounds on the scalar curvature due to Chen \cite{ChenStrongUniquenessRF} that any non-trivial complete steady or expanding Ricci soliton has to satisfy $C<0.$ Furthermore, even along a possibly incomplete solution to the steady or expanding Ricci soliton equations with $C<0$ in \eqref{InitialConditionsPotentialFunction}, the soliton potential is strictly decreasing and sufficient conditions for concavity are known, cf. \cite{BDWSteadySolitons}[Propositions 2.3 and 2.4] and \cite{BDGWExpandingSolitons}[Proposition 1.11].
-For the convenience of the reader, the proofs will be summarised in a single argument:
+It follows from bounds on the scalar curvature due to Chen \cite{ChenStrongUniquenessRF} that any non-trivial complete steady or expanding Ricci soliton has to satisfy $C<0.$ Furthermore, even along a possibly incomplete solution to the steady or expanding Ricci soliton equations with $C<0$ in \eqref{InitialConditionsPotentialFunction}, the soliton potential is strictly decreasing and concave (provided $L_t \neq 0$ if $\varepsilon = 0$), see \cite[Propositions 2.3 and 2.4]{BDWSteadySolitons} and \cite[Proposition 1.11]{BDGWExpandingSolitons}.
+For the convenience of the reader, and to emphasise that completeness is not required, the proofs will be summarised in a single argument: